-Robert Nason is associate professor of Strategy and Organization at the Desautels Faculty of Management at McGill University.
+Robert Nason is a William Dawson Scholar and associate professor of Strategy and Organization at the Desautels Faculty of Management at McGill University.
+He currently serves as the area coordinator for Strategy and Organization.
 Robert’s research has focused on the role of entrepreneurship in society covering areas of family business, behavioral strategy, growth, and the informal economy.
 His current research initiatives are particularly focused on entrepreneurship and economic inequality – examining entrepreneurial activity in contexts of poverty and wealth.
-Robert was honored with the Academy of Management Entrepreneurship Division’s Emerging Scholar Award in 2020 and previously served as associate professor and Concordia University Research Chair of Entrepreneurship and Society at the John Molson School of Business.
+Robert has received awards for research, including the Academy of Management Entrepreneurship Division’s Emerging Scholar Award in 2020, and teaching, including Poets & Quants Best 40 Under 40 MBA Professors (2022) and the Desautels Core Strategy MBA Teaching Award (2022).

 Bitektine, A. & Nason, R. (2019).
 Towards a multi-level theory of institutional contestation: Exploring category legitimation across domains of institutional action.
 Research on the Sociology of Organizations.
 Volume on the “Microfoundations of Institutions,” Edited by Haack, P., Wessel, L., and Sieweke, J.

 Mazzelli, A., Nason, R., & Carney, M. (2019).
 Breadth and Depth In Family Business Research: A Response to Jaskiewicz, Combs, and Ketchen.
 Academy of Management Review.
 (Dialogue), 44(4): 918-922.

 Nason, R., Mazzelli, A., & Carney, M. (2019).
 The Ties that Unbind: Socialization and Business-owning Family Reference Point Shift.
 Academy of Management Review, 44(4): 846-870.